sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

 Commonly used code in Oracle Functions
 https://github.com/oracle/oracle-functions-samples/tree/master/samples

-End User
-or          -->
-IOT Device
+End User or IOT Device ---> OCI Bucket ---> OCI Event ---> OCI FN-Function ---> Autonomous Database

 1. I use fnproject/python:3.8 and fnproject/python:3.8-dev docker images of RHEL8 flavour to run functions in container.
 2. Download the latest Oracle instant client libraries and make sure they are copied in the container.
 I used instantclient_21_5 (instantclient-basic-linux.x64-21.5.0.0.0dbru) which can be downloded from https://www.oracle.com/database/technologies/instant-client/downloads.html for more details refer Dockerfile.